3dcitydb/3dcitydb-docs/source/overview/main-features.rst

-representation of vector and grid-based geometry, the built-in data types provided by the spatially-enhanced relational database management systems PostgreSQL (9.6 or higher) with PostGIS extension (2.3 or higher) and Oracle Spatial/Locator (10g R2 or higher) are used.
+representation of vector and grid-based geometry, the built-in data types provided by the spatially-enhanced relational database management systems PostgreSQL (9.6 or higher) with PostGIS extension (2.3 or higher) and Oracle Spatial (19c or higher) are used.
 This way, special solutions are avoided and different geoinformation systems, CAD/BIM systems, and ETL software systems can directly access (read and write) the geometry objects stored in the SRDBMS.